How to get to Acropolis by metro or train

 The metro runs from approximately 5:30 AM to 12:30 AM on weekdays, and on Fridays and Saturdays, Lines 2 and 3 extend service until 2:00 AM, perfect if you’re planning a late evening in the city.

 Three stations serve the Acropolis area, but they’re not created equal.
-Acropoli station (Σταθμός Ακρόπολης) on the Red Line is your most direct option, placing you just 2-3 minutes from the southeast entrance.
+Acropoli station (Σταθμός Ακρόπολης) on the Red Line of Athens is your most direct option, placing you just 2-3 minutes from the southeast entrance.
 Monastiraki (Μοναστηράκι) and Thissio (Θησείο) offer scenic walking routes through historic neighborhoods, but expect 10-20 minute walks.

 From the airport to the Acropolis and back